moehoshio/NekoLauncher/doc/server.md

         ```json
         {
-            "title":"",
-            "msg":"",
-            "poster":"url",
-            "time":"",
+            "updates" : {
+                "title": "string",
+                "message": "string",
+                "poster": "url",
+                "time": "string",
-            "resVersion":"",//If the version has been updated
+                "resourceVersion": "string",//If the version has been updated
-            "update":[
+                "mandatory": true,
+                "download":[
                     {
-                    "url":"url1",
-                    "name":"name1",
-                    "hash":"hash1",
+                        "url":"url",
+                        "name":"string",
+                        "hash":"string",
                         "meta":{
                             "hashAlgorithm": "sha256",// md5 , sha1 ,sha256 ,sha512
-                        "multis":false,// use multis download?
+                            "multis":false,// use multis thread download?
                             "temp":false,//in temp dir?
 Enabling this option will pass the file name to the update program and copy it to the root folder.
 This usually indicates a core update.
                             "randName":false,//use rand name?
 Using this option allows the "name" key value to be an empty string.
                             "absoluteUrl":false// if not absolute url , an use current host.
                         }
                     },
                     {
-                    "url":"url2",
+                        "url":"",
                         "name":"",
-                    "hash":"hash2",
+                        "hash":"",
                         "meta":{
                             "hashAlgorithm": "sha256",
                             "multis":true,
                             "temp":false,
                             "randName":true,
                             "absoluteUrl":true
                         }
                     }
-            ],
-            "mandatory": true
+                ]
             }
+        }
         ```

+        - resourceVersion: If this update does not involve a resource version, this key can be absent or an empty string.
         - If the main program (i.e., Nekolc core, including libraries) needs to be updated, a separate temporary update program will be downloaded.
 The main program, update program, and main libraries should be included in the URL.
 The temporary program is then run, and the main program exits.
         - The temporary update program will update the main program and files by replacing them with the already downloaded versions, and then it will launch the main program.
         - If only resources need to be updated, the update is completed as soon as the download finishes.